abraxas86/rom-cheat-info/NES/Madara.md

 # Madara (Mouryou Senki Madara)

+Note: My copy of the game was patched using the English translation by Aeon Genesis.

 ### Gold (coins/money, it goes by a few names)
 | Address   | Modifies                               |
 |-----------|----------------------------------------|